 It is a delicate task to verbalize the accents of the Yiddish culture of Russia on the stage.
 It could so easily slip into caricature.
 But this remarkable cast never crossed that line.

 And, it is a remarkable cast.
-Julia Louise Hosack is Golde, the
+Julia Louise Hosack is Golde, the wife who knows how to run the master of the house even though he won't acknowledge it.

 His special burden is those five daughters whom he must find husbands for.
 And they are darling.